 The parent company, which is also the ultimate parent company, is Zenith Bank Plc.
 Transactions between Zenith Bank Plc. and subsidiaries also meet the definition of related party transactions.

-The parent company incurred expenditures in the normal course of business, mainly in the form of salary payments to seconded staff from Nigeria and licence fees, which were recharged to the Bank at cost.
-During the year ended 31 December 2018, the Bank transacted the following business with the parent bank:
+The parent company incurred expenditures in the normal course of business, mainly in the form of salary payments to seconded staff from the Parent Company and licence fees, which were recharged to the Bank at cost.
+During the year ended 31 December 2020, the Bank transacted the following business with the related parties: